canonical/hotsos/defs/README.md

 ```

 #### requires
-Defines a set of requirements with a pass/fail result.
+Defines a set of requirements to be executed with a pass/fail result.

 If the result is based on the outcome of more than one requirement they
 must be grouped using logical operators used to determine the result of each